neo4j/graph-data-science/doc/README.md

 ### Rendering the docs locally

-First, you have to run `npm install`.
-Second, you have to run `npm install @neo4j-antora/antora-page-roles --save`.
-After having done this once, you needn't do it again.
+First, run `npm install` to install all dependencies.
+You only need to do this once.

-To build and view the docs locally, you can use `npm run start`.
+To build and view the docs locally, use `npm start`.
 This will build the docs, start a web server hosting the docs at http://localhost:8000.

 [NOTE]